-Unplaced students in Clearing can view a list of courses with vacancies which they've personally been matched to via their application - alongside our search tool which will still have 30,000 course options.
+Unplaced students in Clearing can view a list of courses with vacancies which they've personally been matched to via their application - alongside our search tool.

-To find out more about Clearing Plus visit: www.ucas.com/clearing-plus.
+To find out more about Clearing Plus visit: www.ucas.com/what-clearing-plus.